 One study showed that just by asking a person more questions about themselves, it ends up giving off the effect of being more likable.

 Finding similarities that makes them feel like you are relatable can also help boost your likeability sore.

 When that person mentions maybe a favorite hobby you’re into or a favorite topic you love, make sure to point it out.

 Kudos points cause this will also cure up any nerves you have talking to a stranger cause you’ll be talking less and listening more.

 Opening yourself up to a complete stranger can be completely overwhelming, especially if you’re an introvert like me.

-Giving in to our fear of rejection is only going to cause us to not develop true meaningful friendships and to become “people pleasers”.
+Giving in to your fear of rejection is only going to cause you to not develop true meaningful friendships and to become “people pleasers”.

 You don’t have to go full TMI but the sooner you reveal little bit of aspects of yourself to another person, the sooner you will be able to gain their trust.